mohamed-hussein11/Immunology-Courses/Fundamentals-of-Immunology-Specialization/01-Innate-Immunity-and-B-Cell-Function/README.md

 The course covers:

-- **Cells, tissues, and organs** of the immune system using metaphors, cartoons, and models
+- **Cells, tissues, and organs** of the immune system using metaphors and models
 - **Structure, function, and varieties of antibodies**
 - Mechanisms of **antibody variation, gene rearrangement, class switching, and affinity maturation**
 - Anatomical context of immune system organization